Towards Data-driven LQR with Koopmanizing Flows: Problem Statement

 The autonomous part of \eqref{eq:KMDcOp} satisfies \eqref{eq:KMD} and the additive control part remains linear as in \eqref{eq:sys}. \begin{remark} If the actuation entry in \eqref{eq:sys} was nonlinear, assuming an LTI controlled system in the lifted model becomes only locally accurate \citep{Bevanda2021a} but still can suffice for short-horizon prediction and control \citep{Korda2018a,Lian2020}. \end{remark}

 Clearly, the infinite-dimensional model as in \eqref{eq:KMDcOp} is not helpful for a practical representation.
-Thus, as finding meaningful finite-dimensional models for \eqref{eq:KMDcOp} is not even analytically possible in general with perfect system knowledge, we seek a finite-dimensional representation from data.
+As finding meaningful finite-dimensional models for \eqref{eq:KMDcOp} is generally might not analytically feasible even with perfect system knowledge, we seek a finite-dimensional representation from data.
 Note that, due to the linearity of input entry, it need not be lifted but projected onto the LTI system of the autonomous dynamics.

 \begin{assumption} A data-set of $N$ state-input-output tuples $\mathbb{D}_{N}=\left\{\bm{x}^{(i)}, \bm{u}^{(i)},\dot{\bm{x}}^{(i)}\right\}_{i=1}^{N}$ for the system~\eqref{eq:sys} is available. \end{assumption} The above measurements are commonly assumed to be at disposal.
 If not directly accessible, the time-derivative of the state can be approximated through finite differences for practical applications.
 Based on the data from Assumption \ref{ass:data}, we consider the problem of learning a finite-dimensional Koopman generator model for the forced system \eqref{eq:sys} by solving the following optimization problem